 4.3.
-Does the medical school have a webpage where medical students can find specific information related to planetary health and/or sustainable healthcare activities and mentors within the medical school?
+Does the institution have a webpage where students can find specific information related to planetary health and/or sustainable healthcare/vetcare activities and mentors within the institution?
 For example, projects achieved, current initiatives underway at the medical school and/or contact of information of potential mentors.

-2 The medical school has a webpage with specific information related to planetary health or sustainable healthcare that includes up-to-date information on relevant initiatives and contact information of potential mentors.
-1 There is a medical school webpage that features some information on projects and mentors within planetary health and sustainable healthcare within the medical school, but it lacks key information.
-0 There is no medical-school specific webpage for locating planetary health and/or sustainable healthcare projects or mentors.
+The institution has a webpage with specific information related to planetary health or sustainable healthcare/vetcare that includes up-to-date information on relevant initiatives and contact information of potential mentors.
+(2 points)

+There is an institution webpage that features some information on projects and mentors within planetary health and sustainable healthcare within the medical school, but it lacks key information.
+(1 point)

+There is no institution specific webpage for locating planetary health and/or sustainable healthcare projects or mentors.
+(0 points)

-Score explanation: No such website exists at this time, and there are no current plans to develop such a site
+Score explanation: No such website exists at this time, and there are no current plans to develop such a site.

 4.4.
-Does your medical school have registered student groups dedicated towards fostering a culture of planetary health engagement, scholarship, and advocacy on campus, supported by faculty advisors?
+Does your institution have registered student groups dedicated towards fostering a culture of planetary health engagement, scholarship, and advocacy on campus, supported by faculty advisors?

-- Yes, there is a student organisation with faculty support at my medical school dedicated to planetary health or sustainability in healthcare. - Yes, there is a student organisation at my medical school dedicated to planetary health or sustainability in healthcare but it lacks faculty support. - No, there is not a student organisation at my institution dedicated to planetary health or sustainability in healthcare.
+Yes, there is a student organisation with faculty support at my medical school dedicated to planetary health or sustainability in healthcare.
+(2 points)

+Yes, there is a student organisation at my medical school dedicated to planetary health or sustainability in healthcare but it lacks faculty support.
+(1 point)

+No, there is not a student organisation at my institution dedicated to planetary health or sustainability in healthcare.
+(0 points)